 Savannah Truck Accident Attorneys

-Truck Accident Lawyers in Savannah, Georgia
+Truck Accident Lawyers Serving Clients in Savannah, Georgia for Over 36 Years

 While most people recognize that massive forty ton commercial trucks (tractor-trailers, 18 wheelers, semis, big-rigs) can present a serious danger to other vehicles on the road in Savannah, most people have no conception of the magnitude of the danger.
 The massive bulk and length of big-rigs means that they are more likely to be involved in Savannah motor vehicle collisions, and when they are involved in a collision, the degree of vehicle devastation and injury tends to be much greater than with ordinary passenger vehicles.
 Big-rigs are less responsive to emergency steering adjustments or sudden braking when faced with an impending collision.
 Savannah tractor-trailer collisions also may result from other accident risks particular to commercial trucks like large blind spots.

 Our experienced Savannah truck accident lawyers at Montlick and Associates recognize the special issues that confront Savannah trucking accident victims.
 These special issues include the severity of commercial trucking accidents, unethical tactics by trucking companies, enormous resources available to trucking companies and the shadowy relationships between drivers and trucking companies designed to avoid liability.
 Our Savannah trucking accident lawyers recognize the risk of critical evidence disappearing when big-rigs are put immediately back into service after a Savannah trucking collision and may take such steps as sending spoliation letters to trucking companies providing notice that certain evidence must be preserved, seeking injunctions to prevent altering a tractor-trailer or preserving other critical evidence.